moja-global/Google_Season_of_Documentation/Case_Studies/Flint Development Plans.md

 * Model runtime often faster than post-processing

 * Could publish benchmarks as best-practice implementations and regression tests for base library.

+## Maturing the flint ecosystem

+### Support for exising and future implementations

+* Existing -
+GCBM (Canadal; Chile; Belize), FLINTpro (FullCAM), SLEEK (+/-), iNCAS,

+* Future -
+FAO + SEPAL - containerised Tier 1, good onramp for developing countries but comes with maintenance burden

+* Agriculture and other land uses- required for spatial coverage without overlaps

+### Features that moja should maintain vs. endorse community led projects (aka minimum requirements)

+* Data pre-processing for a country

+* Model run - retrospective + projective

+* Compare scenarios for a few key indicators (e.g. area) - aka reporting

+* Visualisation

+* Case studies - tier 1 spatial analysis, exemplify benefits of spatial modelling always with focus of long term impact on GHG and land use change, policy making should be based on sound science.
+Otherwise advocacy neutral.

+* What would data and validation standards for modules look like?

+## Deployments and interfaces
+* Improving usability and onboarding
+* Policy makers - what are they going to receive?
+* Report makers - what do they need in order to deliver to policy makers?

+## Optimisation and coordination
+* Begin prioritising foundational work items/design decisions required to enable future development
+* Reduced barriers to entry

+* Breadcrumbs to increasing complexity

+* Improved data pre-processing for non-technical users